NoelLincoln/first-capstone-project/README.md

 I would like to thank the entire Microverse community and family for the support and motivation.

+I would also like to thank [Cindy Shin](https://www.behance.net/adagio07) the original author of this design

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Image Credits